2025 SEA Games: Venues

-The 2025 SEA Games will utilize existing venues across Bangkok Metropolitan Region, Chonburi province, and Songkhla province, including those used by the 1985 SEA Games, the 1998 Asian Games, and the 2007 Summer Universiade previously held in Bangkok Metropolitan Region.
+The 2025 SEA Games utilized existing venues across Bangkok Metropolitan Region and Chonburi province, including those used by the 1985 SEA Games, the 1998 Asian Games, and the 2007 Summer Universiade previously held in Bangkok Metropolitan Region.

-Bangkok Metropolitan Region, which includes Bangkok and the neighbouring provinces of Nakhon Pathom, Nonthaburi, Pathum Thani, Samut Prakan, and Samut Sakhon, will host the majority of the 31 sports.
-Meanwhile, Chonburi and Songkhla will host 15 and 10 sports, respectively.
-Only two events—men's football and skeet shooting—will take place in outlying venues, with men's football preliminaries held in Chiang Mai and skeet shooting in Ratchaburi.
+The Bangkok Metropolitan Region, which includes the city Bangkok and the neighboring provinces of Nakhon Pathom, Nonthaburi, Pathum Thani, Samut Prakan, and Samut Sakhon, hosted the majority of the 42 sports.
+Meanwhile, Chonburi hosted 15 sports on its own.
+Only three events took place in outlying venues: men's football preliminaries held in Chiang Mai, skeet shooting in Ratchaburi, and road bicycle racing in Nakhon Nayok and Prachinburi.